destrohr/HMI_Pannel/README.md

     cd HMI_pannel

 3. Install Dependencies
-   You will need to install some Python packages (because apparently, you cannot just run it without them).
+   You will need to install some Python packages.
 Use this command: pip install -r requirements.txt

 4. Run the Web App
    Now, go ahead and run the app.
-Just click on Web.py and then execute with below command: , This will open the window (yes, it’s that simple). streamlit run web.py
+Just click on Web.py and then execute with below command:  This will open the window streamlit run web.py